mberdahl-uw/TheCryosphere-CISM_emulator/README.md

 # EmulatorPaper
 Data and Code for Emulator Paper

 There are three R scripts, and some CSV files needed to run these.
 Together these scripts validate & build the emulator, and then finally run example priors through the emulator.
+The RData files are the actual emulators (year 100 and 200) that are built and used by the final (third) script.

 There are three R scripts that should be run in the following order:
 First, cism_slr_emulator_valid.R: